svendhoest/web-dev-workshop/README.md

 look like.
 This is not a specification but merely a mental model to help you getting a better feel for a possible setup. ![sketch](./media/sketch_web.svg)

+_Hint: Be aware that the HTML structure you have created in the previous assignment might no longer fit your desired design, adjust accordingly!_

 ### JavaScript & TypeScript

 Create a class that keeps track of the elapsed time.